Collecting user insights is critical for businesses, but organizing and reusing these insights, in the long run, is what helps them grow.

 - Cut down complex studies: Research studies can be vast depending on the type of study.
 Some reports get extensive even with full efforts from researchers to condense them.
 It makes sense to cut down these complex studies into more petite, digestible ones, so looking back at the study in the future can be much simpler for researchers and stakeholders.
 Creating snapshots of findings can help stakeholders make faster decisions without referring to all the user insights again.

 - Tag your insights: Get into the habit of tagging your insights for a smoother experience in future projects.
 Accurate meta-tagging can go a long way in saving critical research time, paving the way for faster user insights.
 It helps stakeholders get immediate insights into past or even current projects, allowing them to focus or re-focus efforts to the right places.
-Tagging helps smoothen the user experience and can assist in boosting research efficiency.
+Tagging helps smoothen the user experience and and it will help you create a kind of Insights Engine to boost your research efficiency.

 Why should you reuse research insights?

 Research is maturing in many organizations, and user insights are vital in driving a positive change.
 Often a lot of user data is collected, but reports don’t contain all the findings gathered from that study.
 Once research reports are created, all the additional precious user data is lost.

 LEARN ABOUT: User Experience Research

 Reusing research insights from a searchable repository reduces wasted effort and boost research efficiency.
 It makes more sense to reuse these findings or identify patterns across multiple insights than run separate research studies that target the same type of audience and collect similar data.